-Distribute books about hearing loss to libraries, organizations, and schools!
+Give books about hearing loss to clients and community organizations to increase awareness!

 Idea At A Glance

 Katherine Bouton, a former editor at the New York Times, recently wrote a book about hearing loss, drawing upon her first-hand experience with mid-life hearing loss.
 She began to lose her hearing in her early 30’s, and her hearing loss gradually grew worse.
-While she has used many types of hearing aids and received a cochlear implant, she has come to the realization that she will never be able to hear well again, and may never be able to hear her family when going out to eat in a noisy restaurant.
+She writes about the challenges of living with progressive hearing loss, including the use of several types of hearing aids and eventually a cochlear implant.

 Reading a book about hearing loss could change a person’s attitude towards the issue.
 Reading about how others have dealt with similar challenges and issues could increase one’s motivation to get help and successfully manage their hearing loss.